Norms, expectations, & resources

 Photo note: Morgan holding a toad.

 Alyssa Roberts (M.S.
-Student)
+Student - thesis track)

 Alyssa began her Masters in Biology at SCSU in Fall 2022.
 Her thesis research will ask whether detection probability for the Four-toed Salamander (Hemidactylium scutatum) varies when using different survey methods (e.g., eDNA vs. traditional nest and larval sampling).
 This is a collaborative project that will involve working closely with the MN Dept. of Natural Resources.